Setting Up Your Python Scraping Environment

 source scraping_env/bin/activate # macOS/Linux

-Once activated, your terminal prompt will typically display the environment name, confirming that all subsequent package installations will remain strictly local to this project directory.
+Once activated, your terminal prompt typically displays the environment name, confirming that all subsequent package installations remain local to this project directory.

 Installing Core Scraping Dependencies

-With your environment active, the next step is to install the foundational libraries required for HTTP communication and data retrieval.
-For a step-by-step walkthrough on acquiring the interpreter and the primary HTTP client, refer to How to Install Python and Requests for Beginners.
+With your environment active, install the foundational libraries required for HTTP communication and HTML parsing.
+For a step-by-step walkthrough on acquiring the Python interpreter and the primary HTTP client, refer to How to Install Python and Requests for Beginners.

-Proper dependency management is critical for team collaboration and deployment.
 Always use requirements.txt to pin exact package versions.
-This guarantees that your scraping scripts will execute identically on staging servers, CI/CD pipelines, or a colleague's machine.
+This guarantees that your scraping scripts execute identically on staging servers, CI/CD pipelines, or a colleague's machine.

 pip install requests beautifulsoup4 lxml